top of page

 Integration: From Archetypes to Inner Leadership

-Jungian work is not about choosing one archetype over another, but about integration.
+Jungian work is not about choosing one archetype over another; it is about integration.
 Each archetype needs the others to function in a healthy way:

 • The King provides direction